Stack of identical gray bricks, one missing, harsh fluorescent light on dusty concrete floor.

 5

-Automation threatens to erode professional craft
+Automation threatens to erode core design craftsmanship

 8